Wilson08031983/MOK_Mzansi_Books-_VERCEL_SUPABASE/vercel-env-vars.md

 ## Critical Notes

 - **NEXT_PUBLIC_APP_URL**: Must be set to `https://www.mokmzansibooks.com` for proper email functionality
+- Do not define secrets with `NEXT_PUBLIC_` or `VITE_` prefixes.
+These are exposed to the browser.
-- **Database URLs**: Contain special characters that may need URL encoding
+- Database URLs may need URL encoding for special characters.
-- **Paystack Keys**: Ensure live keys are used for production environment
-- **Postmark Configuration**: Required for email functionality
+- Use live Paystack public and secret keys in production; keep secret keys server-side only.
+- Postmark server token and webhook secret are server-only; sender name/email are client-safe.
-- **Domain Configuration**: All callback URLs and webhook endpoints use the primary domain
+- All callback URLs and webhook endpoints should use the primary domain.

 ## Post-Configuration Steps